 - Mention must be made of Geese Howard, the best-known villain of Fatal Fury.
 Based on Jean-Claude Van Damme's character in Bloodsport, he's a German-American crook who once rose as high as the city's Police Commissioner, but decided to ditch the artifice and become a full-time kingpin.
 He's been 'killed' more than once, but his second death actually stuck, and he appears now in dream matches.

-- Geese's counterpart in King of Fighters is Rugal Bernstein, an arms dealer with a taste for red wine, pet cougars, and portraits of his own face.
-In a recurring theme for fighting games, he's been killed multiple times and resurrected just as often.
+- Geese's counterpart in The King of Fighters is Rugal Bernstein, an arms dealer with a taste for merlot, pet cougars, and portrait galleries of himself.
+In a running theme for fighting games, he's been killed multiple times and resurrected just as often.
 Interestingly, he seems to have some Orochi power in him, which explains how he can go toe-to-toe with the likes of Akuma.

-- M.Bison seems to be behind all the mischief in every Street Fighter game, barring the maligned third installment which introduced too many new characters for many fans' tastes.
+- M.Bison seems to be behind all the mischief in every Street Fighter game after II, barring the third installment which introduced too many new characters for some fans' tastes.
 He straddles the Evil Overlord line, but his criminal syndicate and (thankfully) ineffective world domination plots land him a spot on this list.

 - In Jade Empire, we have Kai Lan the Serpent, who is the local figurehead of The Syndicate in the Imperial Capital Arena.
 It eventually turns out he's not as high-ranked as you're initially led to believe, as he seems to have superiors of some sort (who only contact you if you kill him in the arena).